-Prepare for Departure: If you were leaving home for the length of your DIY Residency, what would you need to get done?
+Prepare for Departure: If you are staying home for your residency, plan as if you were leaving town: What would you need to get done?
 Get the everyday stuff out of the way – clean, do the laundry, pay bills – in short, clear your to-do list.
-Get a partner, friend or sitter to watch the kids or pets, and tell friends and family you’re on a stay-cation… that doesn’t include them.
+Get a partner, friend, or sitter to watch the kids or pets, if possible.
+Tell friends and family you’re on a stay-cation… that doesn’t include them.
 Again, imagine you finally got the residency opportunity of your dreams – it’s a time you’re allowed to be selfish!

 Plan Meals: Many residencies offer meals because grocery shopping and cooking are time consuming.
-Cook up a freezable-meal storm and portion out dinners for the length of your residency.
-Get quick, easy meals for breakfast and lunch – sandwiches, canned soups, take-out – whatever you’re into.
-Unless you’re a rare gem who’s inspired by cooking, it’s just a distraction.
+Cook up a freezable-meal storm and portion out meals for the length of your residency.
+Or, plan quick, easy meals – sandwiches, frozen dinners, take-out – that you can grab and get back to work.

-Studio Space: If you have a studio space that typically serves as your place of work (i.e., you create work to sell, for example), clear everything work-related out.
-The same goes if your studio doubles as a home office, laundry room, or junk storage unit – find a temporary home for distractions.
+Studio Space: If you have a studio space that typically serves as your place of work (i.e., you create work to sell), clear out everything work related.
+The same advice goes if your studio doubles as a home office, laundry room, or junk storage unit – find a temporary home for distractions.
 If you don’t have a dedicated studio, set up a workspace – no matter the size – that is void of your everyday life.
 Add things that help it feel new, separate, and peaceful, such as artwork, room dividers, hanging sheets, lighting, music, etc. If you’re leaving home, make sure you consider where you will work and what you need to bring with you.

 Materials & Equipment: Even if you don’t have an exact plan, think about what you may be interested in working on.
 Find, collect, buy, borrow, or rent the materials and equipment you need and have them ready and waiting for you on the first day of your DIY Residency.

-Funding: Your DIY Residency’s “stipend” can come from a variety of sources: application-based grants, sponsorship from a gallery, crowdsourcing, sales of all varieties (yard, bake, art, etc.), cashing in spare change, or your bank account, for example.
+Funding: Your DIY Residency’s “stipend” can come from a variety of sources: application-based grants, sponsorship from a gallery, crowdsourcing, sales of all varieties (art, yard, bake, etc.), cashing in spare change, or your own bank account.
 But just because you don’t have a big wad of cash doesn’t mean you can’t conduct meaningful research and experimentation, or even create complete works, with free or low-cost materials.

 Studio Assistance: Some residencies offer studio assistance, but providing your own can be tricky.
-Unless you already have a studio assistant already or a reliable and talented friend open to bribery, this could be tricky.
-You don’t want to waste time training someone, so consider avenues for outsourcing – laser or plasma cutting, 2D or 3D printing, CNC routing, fabrication services, or handwork by local tradespeople.
+Unless you already have a studio assistant (or a reliable and talented friend open to bribery), you likely won’t want to spend the time (or money) training someone new.
+Consider avenues for outsourcing – laser or plasma cutting, 2D or 3D printing, CNC routing, fabrication services, or handwork by local tradespeople.

 Local Research: Many artists find inspiration in the physical location of a residency.
-If you do, plan trips to local museums, libraries, or educational/cultural centers to conduct research.
-Depending on your practice, this may be integral to your work time or may occur ahead of time.
-Take time to notice your neighborhood and surroundings with fresh eyes – walk, talk, sketch, collect, and think as if you are there for the first time.
+If you do, plan trips to local museums, libraries, cultural centers, neighborhoods, or nature parks to conduct research.
+Depending on your practice, this may be integral to your work time or may occur beforehand.
+If you’re staying home, take time to notice your neighborhood and surroundings with fresh eyes – walk, talk, sketch, collect, and think as if you’re there for the first time.
 If traveling, have a list of places you may want to check out.

-Other Research: Gather reading materials online, at a local library, or via interlibrary loan so that you have everything on hand to start research.
-Plan trips for site-specific research prior to the residency.
+Other Research: Gather reading materials online, at a local library, or via interlibrary loan so that you have everything on hand to start research prior to or during your DIY Residency.

 Community Outreach: Many artists find community outreach to be an important aspect of their time at a residency.
 Will your work go further with community connections?
-If so, plan any meetings or outreach programs ahead of time with local schools, organizations, artists, etc.
+If so, plan any meetings or outreach programs in advance with local organizations and individuals.